 Powis Castle, Welshpool

-Powis Castle, Mid WalesSome parts of this splendid historic property are not fully accessible to wheelchair users.
-However, a wheelchair-friendly minibus can carry visitors with limited mobility from the car park to the castle and Old Stables, a museum featuring a detailed virtual tour, or to the step-free pathway around the lower gardens.
+A few parts of this splendid historic property are not fully accessible to wheelchair users.
+However, many areas are.
+A wheelchair-friendly minibus can carry visitors with limited mobility from the car park to the castle and Old Stables, a museum featuring a detailed virtual tour or to the step-free pathway around the lower gardens.

 Red Ridge Outdoor Centre, Powys